 We kept things pretty cut and dry.
 There was no need for a big, fancy party to renew our vows.
 It was meant to be about us and the life we’ve created which made it pretty simple to stick to a budget.

 For the most part, I based out entire trip off of whatever money I was able to pull in that didn’t come from our actual budget money.
 That means we were able to save money and pay for this trip completely through side hustles and selling stuff!
-If you want some great ideas on how to start a side gig or sell your stuff online, check out some of these posts:

 The only major setback we faced when planning this vow renewal was that it required to travel in order to be near my father’s ashes.
 That meant we had to find somewhere to stay for us and our kids, plus additional food expenses.